Skip to content

 Destroy settings

-The following settings can be used to configure further how the deployed compose stack/project will be removed (if destroy is set to true):
+The following settings can be used to configure how the deployed compose stack/project will be removed.

 Key Type Description Default value